robbleee/haematix-landing/src/app/docs/compliance/individual_rights_procedure.md

 If we need to extend the response period due to complexity, we will notify you within the initial 30-day period with reasons for the delay.

 CONTACT:
-If you have questions about your request, please contact us at robbielee543@gmail.com quoting reference [REF-YYYY-MM-DD-XXX].
+If you have questions about your request, please contact me at robbielee543@gmail.com quoting reference [REF-YYYY-MM-DD-XXX].

 Best regards,
 Robert Lee, Haem.io Ltd